 PSHE (Personal, Social and Health Education)

-At Holmwood School we believe that PSHE education helps pupils to develop the knowledge, skills and attributes they need to thrive as individuals, family members and members of society.
-PSHE education helps pupils to manage many of the most critical opportunities, challenges and responsibilities they will face growing up.
+At Holmwood School we believe that PSHE helps pupils to develop the knowledge, skills and attributes they need to thrive as individuals, family members and members of society.
+PSHE helps pupils to manage many of the most critical opportunities, challenges and responsibilities they will face growing up.

 Our PSHE curriculum is based around three core themes: